yamatt/blog/content/blog/safety-and-security.md

 At least now you can see how you _would_ get to the draw that holds the battery.

-The smoke alarm is slightly closer to the wall and the screwdriver almost doesn't fit.

-After a bit of prying the draw comes out and the battery drops out of the draw.
+After a bit of prying a draw pops out and the battery drops out of the draw.

 Replace the battery.
 Put the draw back in.